 - At the time of the assignment, the remaining unpaid balance of the Release Payment was approximately \$6 million.
 Provided that Almont remits this entire unpaid balance to the Company on or before the Release Payment Date, the US License will be released from escrow and granted to Almont.
 The Release Payment Date, as defined in the Escrow Agreement lapsed in March.
-The Company has verbally agreed to extend the Release Payment Date under the Escrow Agreement to compensate for the delay caused by the late delivery of Gen Sets.
+The Company agreed to extend the Release Payment Date under the Escrow Agreement until March 2014 to compensate for the delay caused by the late delivery of Gen Sets.
 Almont is required to remit to the Company 60% of all monies it raises from future equity or debt transactions, exclusive of proceeds from equipment purchase financing transactions, until the Release Payment is paid in full. - Almont also became obligated to pay the \$49 million balance of the US License Fee to the Company.
 Payment shall be made quarterly in an amount equal to 5% of Almont's quarterly net profits.
 In addition, Almont is required to remit a portion of the proceeds it receives from equity or debt transactions, exclusive of equipment financing transactions to the Company until the entire balance of the US License fee is paid in full.
-In any event, the entire \$49 million licensing fee is required to be paid on or before February 19, 2015.
-The Company has also verbally agreed to extend this date to compensate for the delay caused by the late delivery of Gen Sets.
+In any event, the entire \$49 million licensing fee is required to be paid on or before February 19, 2014.
+In July, the Company agreed to extend this date by two years to 2016 to compensate for the late delivery of gen sets.

-Payment of the Release Payment is dependent on us starting up production to fulfill Almont's orders.
+Payment of the Release Payment is dependent on the Company starting up production to fulfill Almont's orders.
 To the extent that Almont is not successful or experiences delays in remitting the balance of the Release Payment, the Company's cash flow, results of operations and financial condition will be adversely affected.